 - Light a fire in the fireplace and check the chimney and ventilation.

 - Visually inspect the insulation.
 Without a thermo-graphic insulation test or ripping out an entire wall, it is impossible to check if insulation is present throughout the house.
-However, you can check for basic insulation.
+However, you can check

 - Pick an exterior wall and turn off the circuit breaker for the outlets in that wall.